Clinical Skills

 Lateral Meniscus (LM)

 • Coronal: Check the popliteal hiatus.
-The popliteus tendon runs through the joint here—don't mistake it for a tear.
+The popliteus tendon normally runs through the joint here, creating a normal fascicular gap in the meniscus.
+Do not mistake this normal anatomy for a peripheral vertical tear.

-On sequences with short TE (like T1 or PD), collagen fibers oriented at 55 degrees to the magnetic field can show increased signal.
-This is common in the posterior horn of the lateral meniscus.
-Do not call this a tear unless it is seen on T2 or extends to the articular surface.
+On sequences with short TE (like T1 or standard PD without fat suppression), highly ordered collagen fibers oriented at roughly 55 degrees to the main magnetic field can exhibit artificially increased signal intensity.
+This is notoriously common in the posterior horn of the lateral meniscus as it slopes upward.
+Do not confidently diagnose a tear based on this signal alone unless it unequivocally extends to an articular surface or is glaringly obvious on longer TE (T2) sequences.

-• Review: Scan from the medial femoral epicondyle to the proximal tibia.
-Look for surrounding edema.
+• Review: Scan the coronal slices from the medial femoral epicondyle down to the broad tibial insertion (deep to the pes anserinus).

-• Grade 2: Partial disruption, some fiber continuity.
+• Grade 2: Partial disruption, some continuous fibers, thick and edematous.
+(Usually non-operative)

 Lateral Collateral Ligament (LCL) & Posterolateral Corner (PLC)

-• Anatomy: The "Dark Side of the Knee."
-Includes LCL, Popliteus tendon, and Popliteofibular ligament.
+• Anatomy: Welcome to the "Dark Side of the Knee."
+The primary stabilizers here are the LCL, the popliteus tendon, and the popliteofibular ligament (PFL).

-• Review: Find the fibular head on the coronal view and trace the dark band of the LCL up to the femur.
+• Review: Start distally.
+Find the fibular head on the coronal view and trace the dark, pencil-like band of the LCL proximally to the lateral femoral epicondyle.
+Then, trace the popliteus tendon from its femoral sulcus down into its muscle belly.

 5. The Extensor Mechanism (Sagittal & Axial)